cshhzhao/DSAA6000I-Final-Project-Group-6/Data_Format.md

 The mapping function is as follows:

 * 'True' or 'true' is unified as 'True'.
-* 'pants-fire', 'hale-true', 'mostly-true', 'barely-true', 'half', 'false', 'False' are all unified as 'False'.
+* 'pants-fire', 'half-true', 'mostly-true', 'barely-true', 'half', 'false', 'False' are all unified as 'False'.
 That means "If the label is not true, then it is assigned the value 'False'."

 ## Raw Data Format
 - "event_id": "8340.json"